-Under certain installation conditions where damage to property can occur in the event of the water heater leaking, AS/NZS 3500.4 requires the water heater be installed in a safe tray.
+Where damage to property can occur in the event of the water heater leaking, the water heater must be installed in a safe tray.
 Construction, installation and draining of a safe tray must comply with AS/NZS 3500.4 and all local codes and regulatory authority requirements.
-In New Zealand the safe tray must also meet the requirements of Clause G12 of the New Zealand Building Code.
-Alternatively, where additional leak protection is required for installations not defined by AS/NZS 3500.4, a suitable bund may be constructed to surround the water heater in lieu of using a safe tray.
+The safe tray must also meet the requirements of Clause G12 of the New Zealand Building Code.
+AS/NZS 3500.4 and the NZBC also have particular requirements when a safe tray must be installed.

 The water heater must be maintained in accordance with the Owner's Guide and Installation Instructions.
-Refer to "Maintenance Requirements" on page 13 and to "Anode Inspection and Replacement" on page 15.
+Refer to "Maintenance Requirements" on page 15 and to "Anode Inspection and Replacement" on page 18.

 If this water heater is to be used where an uninterrupted hot water supply is necessary for your application or business you should ensure that you have back-up redundancy within the hot water system design.
 This should ensure the continuity of hot water supply in the event that this water heater were to become inoperable for any reason.
-We recommend you seek advice from your plumber or specifier about your needs and building back-up redundancy into your hot water supply system.
+We recommend you seek advice from a plumber or specifier about your needs and building back-up redundancy into your hot water supply system.